Event Dates

 Union Square Holiday Market

-- Open From November 16–December 24, 2023 – If there’s one alfresco shopping event worth braving the cold for, it’s this one.
+- Awaiting dates – If there’s one alfresco shopping event worth braving the cold for, it’s this one.
 This European-style winter market boasts more than 150 local and national vendors hawking an impressive selection of handcrafted gifts, ranging from jewelry and accessories to leather goods and artwork.

 - Check out the brew-your-own beer kits from the Brooklyn Brew Shop; handmade, monogrammed stuffed animals from Hazel Village; and wooden puzzles and board games from Kubiya Games.